digego/extempore/docs/type-system.rst

 function called ``tref``.
 So, to get element number ``i`` from a tuple pointer ``t``, use ``(tref t i)``.
 If ``tref`` doesn't have an *i* th element, the compiler will complain (as it should).
 The first argument to ``tref`` should be a pointer to a tuple rather than the tuple itself, and this holds for the array and vector equivalents as well.
-In fact, you'll almost [2]_ never work with aggregate data types directly, instead getting pointers to them via calls to the memory allocation functions.
+In fact, you'll almost never work with aggregate data types directly, instead getting pointers to them via calls to the memory allocation functions.
+The exception to this rule is if you're binding to a C library and you need to pass structs around by value (rather than by reference).

 Similarly, ``tset!`` is used to set a value into a tuple.
 Again, the compiler will check that the value being set is of the right type, and